Kas Haverkort

-Kas Haverkort (born 18 November 2003) is a Dutch racing driver and the 2020 Spanish F4 champion.
-He competes in the 2023 Formula Regional European Championship with Van Amersfoort Racing.
+Kas Haverkort ([kɑs ˈɦaːvərkɔrt]; born 18 November 2003) is a Dutch racing driver who is currently set to compete in the Porsche Supercup and Porsche Carrera Cup Germany for Team GP Elite, having previously competed in the Formula Regional European Championship between 2021 and 2023.
+He was champion of the F4 Spanish Championship in 2020, driving for MP Motorsport.

 Career

 Karting

 Haverkort started karting in 2011.
 His major karting highlights included 2nd in the WSK Final Cup - OK, 1st in the 2017 German Junior Kart Championship, 3rd in the CIK-FIA Karting Academy Trophy in 2016, 2nd in the 2013 Chrono Karting Winter Series, 1st in the 2012 Chrono Rotax Max Winter Cup Micromax and 3rd in the 2012 Chrono Dutch Rotax Max Challenge - Micromax.

 Lower formulae

-In 2020 Haverkort made his car racing debut in the F4 Spanish Championship with MP Motorsport.
+In 2020, Haverkort made his car racing debut in the F4 Spanish Championship with MP Motorsport.
 He dominated the championship, taking 13 victories and a total of 17 podium finishes from 21 races.
 The Dutchman finished 111 points ahead of teammate Mari Boya and took the title during the penultimate round of the campaign at Jarama, having won all three races of the weekend.